- "DPS" means the United States Defensive Protective Service;

 - Agency officers who either arrest or contact juveniles shall follow MPD General Orders.
 Upon request by Agency officers, the MPD will provide transportation services; and

 - DPS is responsible for ensuring that its officers understand the sensitive nature of juvenile processing and the need to protect against unwarranted disclosure of juvenile records.

 I. Traffic, Towing, and Other Enforcement Activity

-- DPS shall be responsible for prosecution of traffic tickets issued by its officers, including appearances before Bureau of Traffic Adjudication and/or the Superior Court.
+- DPS shall be responsible for prosecution of traffic tickets issued by its officers, including appearances before Bureau of Traffic Adjudication and/or the Superior Court; and

 - The towing of non-evidentiary vehicles remains the responsibility of DPS.